klhuillier/cue/README.md

 The thread creating the Deferred<T> can hand off a Promise<T> to a consumer thread.
 The Promise<T> interface is entirely passive and simply awaits for a value to become available.
 The associated Promise<T> is returned from `deferred.promise()`.
 All Promise<T> instances produced from the same Deferred<T> will have identical behavior (and are likely to be the same instance, but this is not guaranteed) and once the Deferred<T> is resolved, all Promise<T> instances will have exactly the same resolved state.
 (Either the identical value object or the identical exception.)

+Occasionally you may find you have a value already prepared, perhaps it was cached, but the consumer still expects the value to be provided at some point in the future. `Cue.when(T)` will produce a `Promise<T>` that is immediately resolved with the given value.

+You may also wish to adapt from an interface that provides a `Future<T>` and use it with an interface that expects a `Promise<T>`.
+The method `Cue.whenFuture(Future<T>)` will produce a `Promise<T>` that will become resolved when a value is available.
+(Note that this will park a thread in the thread pool until `future.get()` returns.
+You may wish to use a separate instance of Cue with its own thread pool for adapting Futures to Promises.)

 # Consumers

 The consumers' interface is Promise<T>.
 There are four method names with several overloads: